-Lambe recently spoke to students about how to “Make the Most Happy Game in the Whole World” as part of the institute’s Interactive Media and Game Development (IMGD) Speaker Series.
+Lambe recently spoke to students about how to “Make the Most Happy Game in the Whole World” as part of the institute’s target="_self">Interactive Media & Game Development (IMGD) Speaker Series.

 “Making a happy game is just another way of saying making an amazing game,” Lambe says.
 “I believe WPI students have the skills and creativity to make games that rival the best on the market.”

 Lambe, who is teaching a master class at WPI this term, says he aspires to be the Walt Disney of the game world.
 His company released its 12th title, “The Wonderful End of the World” for Windows, earlier this year.
 Entertainment software company Valve released the title on its Steam digital distribution network, a point of pride for Lambe.

 But for as much as he revels in the creativity and excitement of game development, Lambe says he believes WPI students should always keep entrepreneurship in mind.
 He says his most essential business skills were honed right here at WPI.

 “I think the ISPs and IQPs were perhaps the most valuable part of my WPI experience,” Lambe said.
 “They helped me focus.
 They helped me become a better communicator and writer.
 They gave me a solid launching pad.
 They helped me create a product from beginning to end.”